 “I can’t…I can’t…” She brushes a sweaty lock of hair off her forehead.
 “There is no way I can open his loci.
 Not without the hexflow.”

-The change in the Witch is utterly stunning.
-Her skin is wrinkled and saggy, her eyes tired and rheumy.
-Her-night-black hair has turned mostly gray—she’s aged twenty years in the span of a second.
+The change in the Witch is stunning, to say the least—her skin is wrinkled and saggy, her eyes tired and rheumy.
+Her-night-black hair has turned mostly gray.
+She just aged twenty years in the span of a second.

-Much to my amazement, she starts to grow younger.
-Black creeps back into her withered hair, life crawls back into her beaten skin.
+And then much to my amazement, she starts to grow younger.
+Black creeps back into her withered hair, life crawls back into her dessicated skin.

 “Can you Shift your perception?”
 Ren asks.
 “Mentally, it feels a bit like loosening your gaze.
-Focus on me but not in any specific sense—let thought arise without considering it.”
+Focus on me but not in any specific sense—let thought arise without consideration.”

-I do as he says.
+I try and do as he says.
 Huh—there’s hints of color swirling around him.
 I wouldn’t have noticed if I wasn’t looking for it.

 “I see…something…” I squint my eyes, trying to will the imagery into sharper resolution, but a mild headache forms on the right side of my brain.
-The squiggles and orbs disappear, leaving me to suspect that I pushed too hard.
+The squiggles and orbs disappear—I think I pushed too hard.